haluzator/nnounce-scripting-tutorials/tutorial1/README.md

 You should now see your file listed in the **Files** tab.
 ![Files tab with uploaded file](./img/files.png)

-More detials on file management can be found in the nnounce configuration guide at [https://docs.simpleway.cloud/nnounce/docs/file-manager](https://docs.simpleway.cloud/nnounce/docs/file-manager).
+More details on file management can be found in the nnounce configuration guide at [https://docs.simpleway.cloud/nnounce/docs/file-manager](https://docs.simpleway.cloud/nnounce/docs/file-manager).

 ## Creating and deploying a design
 To play a local file, the device needs a minimal design setup, including a Router component and and output - either Analog/Amplifier Out or Net TX or both.